 Nick Cannon. biography

-Nicholas Scott "Nick" Cannon was born on October 8, 1980, in San Diego, California and started his music career as a member of the rap group Da G4 Dope Bomb Squad before launching his acting career with a reoccurring role on the Nickelodeon sketch show All That (1998 - 2000).
+Nicholas Scott "Nick" Cannon was born on October 8, 1980, in San Diego, California.
+He started his music career during his teenage years as a member of the rap group Da G4 Dope Bomb Squad and later launched his acting career with a reoccurring role on the Nickelodeon sketch show All That (1998 - 2000).
 In that same year, Nick landed his first lead role in the teen romance comedy Whatever It Takes, which led him to an additional starring role in Drumline (2002) and an appearance in the box office hit Men in Black II (2002) with Will Smith.